markandgo/Lua-FOV/readme.txt

 This module borrows from recursive shadowcasting and precise permissive FOV.
 The demo requires LOVE.

-The FOV is a square for easy of computation.
+The FOV is a square for ease of computation.
 This is acceptable when using Chebyshev distance.
 Permissiveness is from 0 to 10, with 10 being the most permissive field of view.
 The fov function accepts two callbacks.
 The first callback is to check if a cell blocks light.
 The second callback